eboody/elation_rust_sdk/README.md

 # Outline
 ## Overview

-This project is a Rust SDK for interacting with a medical API.
+This project is a Rust SDK for interacting with the Elation EMR API.
 It includes modules for handling clients, services, models, errors, and tests.
 The SDK is designed to be robust, type-safe, and easy to use.

 ---